opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param reps, aeps: Sufficient accuracy for the radius (distance between the coordinate origin and the line) and angle, respectively.
 0.01 would be a good default value for both.

-The functions ``fitLine`` fit a line to a 2D or 3D point set by minimizing :math:`\sum_i \rho(r_i)` where
+The function ``fitLine`` fits a line to a 2D or 3D point set by minimizing :math:`\sum_i \rho(r_i)` where
 :math:`r_i` is a distance between the
 :math:`i^{th}` point, the line and